ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 For video that is prerecorded, such as Video On Demand (VOD) TV and Movie content ans User Generated Content (UGC) distributing the recorded and encoded content using Content Delivery Network (CDN) caches is a common technique to meet demand at scale.
 The IETF CDNi working group has done significant work on this and SVTA OpenCaching (svta.org) extends upon CDNi to create a robust implementation of CDN architecture for VOD scaling.
-VOD \& UCG streaming typically place a focus on selecting the best CDN cache with the best responsiveness, the shortest network path and fewest of hops to avoid congestion and bandwidth limitations that might limit the quality of the video being delivered.
+VOD and UCG streaming typically place a focus on selecting the best CDN cache with the best responsiveness, the shortest network path and fewest hops to avoid congestion and bandwidth limitations that might limit the quality of the video being delivered.

 The newest frontier in streaming is live streaming, primarily around sports events.
 Live streaming, like VOD has significant capacity demands with events that can have viewership levels ranging from tens of thousands to 10-50 million live viewers.
-The day of hundreds of millions of live viewers for a single event such as a major global sporting event is on the near horizon, with no limit in sight on how far growth can go.
+The day of hundreds of millions of live viewers for a single event such as a major global sporting event is on the near horizon as a normal occurence, with no limit in sight on how far growth can go.
 Perhaps, one day a significant portion of the global population will live view an event over the Internet.

-Even today, the current viewers levels for large events are pushing the boundaries of video streaming techniques.
+Even today, the current viewer levels for large events are pushing the boundaries of video streaming techniques.
 Live also comes with new challenges; CDN caching is still used to meet scaling challenges for live events, but unlike VOD it can't be prerecorded and prepositioned on CDN caches ahead of the event.
 Live sports streaming also has important low latency requirements - viewers don\'t want a big goal spoiled by alerts on their phones, or cheering the street before they see it on their own screen.
-The video pipeline used to deliver live streamed events with low latency and at high quality is very optimized and as a result is very sensitive to interference from unexpected network behaviors and conditions.
+The video pipeline used to deliver live streamed events with low latency and at high quality is highly optimized and as a result is very sensitive to interference from unexpected network behaviors and conditions.

-The delivery pipelines of VOD, UGC and Live have each been engineering and optimized to deliver the highest quality, in the most efficient manner over the Internet from platform to viewers.
+The delivery pipelines of VOD, UGC and Live have each been enginered and optimized to deliver the highest quality, in the most efficient manner over the Internet from platform to viewers.
 However, increasingly as consumer products have added responses to {{!RFC7258}} and {{!RFC7264}} to consumer devices and services, they have occasionally introduced unexpected and sometimes non-easily detectable changes to the network behavior and the video pipeline in ways that can interfere with and undermine the efficiencies, scaling and low latency engineering that video platforms have spent considerable time, money and talent developing and deploying to meet user video experience expectations.

 The authors readily acknowledge the many challenges and difficulties in improving Internet privacy in an area as complex as the Internet while also maintaining compatibility with the wildly varied applications and uses of the Internet on which users rely upon daily in their lives.
 This is hard stuff and it\'s very natural for there to be operational considerations that must be understood and folded back into architectural designs and consumer products.